 Hanoi’s five stars don’t have a monopoly on fine dining.
-In fact, some of the most authentic and delicious dishes in the city are served in the open-air kitchens of the old quarter.
-Join our popular ‘Street Food Tour’ for a trip around the...
+In fact, some of the most authentic and delicious dishes in the city are served in the open-air kitchens of the old quarter and Hom Market, the biggest and most popular market in Han...

 Rising in majestic fashion from the northern shore of Vietnam, the karst limestone formations of Halong Bay create a unique, spellbinding landscape.
 Around 2,000 islands, islets, outcrops and towering mountains, draped in vegetation and ri...